Visit the amazing Peles Castle

 Bran Castle‘s story goes way back in time, somewhere the 13th century.
 It is said that the first who erected a watch tower here the Teutonic Knights.
 Later on, in the 14th century, the Saxon authorities from Brasov built the castle as a customs defensive structure at the border between Transylvania and Wallachia.

 Irish novelist Bram Stoker based his fictional vampire on this historical 15th-century prince, whose fondness for torturing enemies on stakes as a public warning earned him his nickname.
 Now visitors from all over the world descend on rural Transylvania for a chance to experience some of the eerie thrill of Stoker’s novel.
 Yet, Stoker never visited Transylvania, much less Bran Castle.
 So how did it come to be known as Dracula’s?
-Well, this is a topic we’ll debate during our visit… Of course, we’ll also talk about the changes the castle went through during the 1920s when Queen Mary of Romania transformed it into her summer residence.
+Well, this is a topic we’ll debate during our visit… Of course, we’ll also talk about the changes the castle went through during the 1920s when Queen Marie of Romania transformed it into her summer residence.